 It also said that allowing a Trans+ woman to use women's toilets does not discriminate against cis men, as some gender-critical campaigners have argued.

-'Workers rights crisis' for the Trans+ community
+It creates a "workers' rights crisis" for the Trans+ community

 However, because workplaces must comply with workplace regulations that don't cover public services, the situation is different for Trans+ people at work.
 Employers are required to provide single-sex toilets that are used by employees according to their birth sex, according to the EHRC interim guidance.